Symmetric space: Factorization

 for $i\ne j$.
 For the case of $\mathfrak{g}$ semisimple, so that the Killing form is non-degenerate, the metric likewise factorizes:

 In certain practical applications, this factorization can be interpreted as the spectrum of operators, e.g. the spectrum of the hydrogen atom, with the eigenvalues of the Killing form corresponding to different values of the angular momentum of an orbital (i.e. the Killing form being a Casimir operator that can classify the different representations under which different orbitals transform.)

-Classification of symmetric spaces proceeds based on whether or not the Killing form is positive/negative definite.
+Classification of symmetric spaces proceeds based on whether or not the Killing form is definite.

 Applications and special cases

 Symmetric spaces and holonomy

 If the identity component of the holonomy group of a Riemannian manifold at a point acts irreducibly on the tangent space, then either the manifold is a locally Riemannian symmetric space, or it is in one of 7 families.

 Hermitian symmetric spaces

-A Riemannian symmetric space which is additionally equipped with a parallel complex structure compatible with the Riemannian metric is called a Hermitian symmetric space.
+A Riemannian symmetric space that is additionally equipped with a parallel complex structure compatible with the Riemannian metric is called a Hermitian symmetric space.
 Some examples are complex vector spaces and complex projective spaces, both with their usual Riemannian metric, and the complex unit balls with suitable metrics so that they become complete and Riemannian symmetric.